 The tan should last anywhere from 4-9+ days.
 It will depend on your individual cell renewal factor, hormones, skin PH and how well you follow post-tan care.
 It will also depend on how well you prepped your skin, your level of activity (sports, etc) and how well you take care of the tan.

 A spray tan is affecting the outer layer of the skin so anything you do that will exfoliate will result in a quicker fading (scrubs, retinols, shaving, etc).
 Should you need to shave, use light pressure and a new razor to minimize tan fade.

 Immediately after tanning, you will see instant color due to the cosmetic bronzer (this is my color guide and does not indicate the final tan result).
 However, the actual tan takes 9-12 hours to fully develop.
-I use rapid tans, this means you will rinse in 1-3 hours (determined by the spray tan professional if you’re resistant to color-4 hours) but full color still takes 9-12 hours to fully develop and color will continue to darken over the next 24 hours.
-Don’t panic if you see no color after your first rinse.
+I use rapid tans, this means you will rinse in 1-4 hours (determined by the spray tan professional if you’re resistant to color-4 hours) but full color still takes 9-12 hours to fully develop and color will continue to darken over the next 24 hours.
+Don’t panic if you see no color after your water-only rinse.

 The recommended time frame to leave on before rinsing is as follows:

 2 hours- Light-Medium (8%)